nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part2.rst

 The "created" event object is held by the aggregate in an internal list of "pending events".
-We can collect pending events from aggregates by calling the aggregate's :func:`~eventsourcing.domain.Aggregate.collect_events` method, which is defined on the :class:`~eventsourcing.domain.Aggregate` base class.
+We can collect pending events from aggregates by calling the aggregate's :func:`~eventsourcing.domain.BaseAggregate.collect_events` method, which is defined on the :class:`~eventsourcing.domain.Aggregate` base class.

 .. code-block:: python